team-awesome-170/docs/ProjectProposal.md

 **1.3 Business Objectives**

-> The business objective is to create an automated tool where it takes
-> the required information from a database system and use that
-> information to generate faculty information cards.
+> The objective is to create a tool that retrieves information about a faculty member from a database system and uses that information to generate faculty information cards.

 **1.4 Success Metrics**

-> ***Acceptance criteria 1***: The system should includes the automation
-> of the necessary information being printed into all the cards using
-> information provided by the user.
+> ***Acceptance criteria 1***: The system should include the automation of the necessary information being printed into all the cards using information provided by the user.
 >
 > ***Acceptance criteria 2***: The system should also be capable of
 > printing a single card upon request.